 Riga is Latvia’s old capital and one enchanting city.
 Acknowledged by the UNESCO as a World Heritage site, there are so many things to do in Riga.

 Riga.
-So many things can be said about Latvia’s capital: It’s young, it is full of culture and friendly people, it offers beautiful architecture, and a cosmopolitan flair, while still remaining cosy.
+So many things can be said about Latvia’s capital: It’s young, it is full of culture and friendly people, it offers beautiful architecture, and a cosmopolitan flair, while still remaining cozy.
 In short, it is a city you should visit.
 Here are 10 things you absolutely need to do when visiting Riga!

 Do you love Riga?
 Check out my Guide to Oslo!
-Norway’s capital is just as charming and that far away!
+Norway’s capital is just as charming and not that far away!

 1. Historical Centre of Riga